Hackers News Hackers News

 March 31, 2026 4 Min Read

-A single infected machine can unlock entire sections of a network that security teams believed were safely isolated.
+The strategic implication of RoadK1ll is profound: a single infected machine can effectively unlock entire sections of a network that security teams previously considered securely isolated.

 How RoadK1ll Uses a Custom WebSocket Protocol to Move Traffic

-Security teams should closely monitor endpoints for unexpected Node.js processes maintaining persistent outbound WebSocket connections to unfamiliar external addresses.
+• Monitor Endpoint Processes: Actively look for unexpected Node.js processes maintaining persistent outbound WebSocket connections to unfamiliar external IP addresses.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.